 He later became more candid, acknowledging that Atlantic Yards is "among the most contentious developments" in the country's history.

-Despite the numerous misrepresentations in the first round of EB-5 funding, in the fall of 2013, Forest City and its planned new partner, the Chinese-government owned Greenland Group, began a new round of fund-raising, aiming to raise $249 million.
+Despite the numerous misrepresentations in the first round of EB-5 funding, in the fall of 2013, Forest City and Greenland began a new round of fund-raising, aiming to raise $249 million and apparently reaching that goal.

 Again there are blatant misrepresentations in the pitch.
 Beyond that, this effort approaches a new level of audacity.
 It sounds like something from The Onion, but it's real: the Chinese government would profit by selling U.S. green cards to Chinese immigrants.